-The overall Progress 8 score for disadvantaged pupils was -0.57 in 2023, with 26.6% of disadvantaged pupils gaining a grade 9-5 in English and Maths.
+The overall Progress 8 score for disadvantaged pupils was -0.57 in 2023 and nondisadvantaged pupils was -0.1, with 26.6% of disadvantaged pupils gaining a grade 9-5 in English and Maths.
 The DfE has advised to not compare examination data to the pandemic years of 2022 and 2021, so the comparison to 2019 with disadvantaged pupils having an overall Progress 8 score of -0.59 with 18.6% of pupils achieving a 5+ in both English and Maths.
+The overall Progress 8 score for disadvantaged pupils was -0.12 in 2024 and nondisadvantaged pupils was 0.75, with 30% of disadvantaged pupils gaining a grade 9-5 in English and Maths.
+The improvement in progress from -0.57 to -0.12 shows significant progress for Pupil Premium students, however we still need to close the gap further.

 Our investment made in staffing, has now seen us go from being understaffed, to recruiting strongly, due in most part to the stability of the school from the instant impact of Matrix Academy Trust, new Headteacher and Senior Leadership Team.
-Thirteen new staff were recruited, and only one left, meaning we have no supply staff and extra capacity to drive curriculum improvements to translate into better educational outcomes over time.
+We have no supply staff, with any absence covered by teachers to improve the learning experience of all pupils and provided consistency for our Pupil Premium pupils.
+This also creates extra capacity to drive curriculum improvements to translate into better educational outcomes over time.

 EBacc entry for disadvantaged pupils remains a challenge.
 For 2022-23 non-PP pupils were 17.2% (12 pupils) compared to PP 16.2% (11 pupils).
 This went down in 2023-24 entry, seeing a reduction for PP pupils to 5% (5 pupils) and 6% (6 pupils non-pp).
 This is a legacy of option choices before the school was taken over by Matrix Academy Trust.
-For Y1 2023-25 cohort EBacc entries are 38%, with 19% being Pupil Premium, showing a significant rise, and a parity with no-disadvantaged peers.
+For Y11 2024-25 cohort EBacc entries are 38%, with 19% being Pupil Premium, showing a significant rise, and a parity with non-disadvantaged peers.
 This is due to individual support and guidance given to support in the options process.
+2025-26 shows the EBacc entries are 57%, with 41.5% being Pupil Premium showing a further rise.

 Reading has been a key focus area, and now a comprehensive reading programme is in place.
 NGRT assessing reading age, accelerated reader, form reading, sixth-form reading, staff modelling reading, Lexonic Leap.
-New initiatives: Tutor reading programme - pupils are to read to by staff to encourage and model reading for pleasure NGRT testing - 7-11 are tested twice across the academic year.
+New initiatives: Tutor reading programme - pupils are to be read to by staff to encourage and model reading for pleasure, NGRT testing - 7-11 are tested twice across the academic year.
 Those that receive intervention are re-tested more frequently to monitor progress.
-We only have baseline data at the moment, re-tests to measure progress will take place next half term.
-Whilst it is too early to fully evaluate the programme, we hope that disadvantaged pupils will improve their chronological age significantly, as well as close the gap to their non-disadvantaged peers.
+From the 2023/2024 data, the reading programme within the Academy is highly effective in closing the reading gap.
+Year 7 FSM pupils improved by 5.4%, Year 8 by 5.1%, Year 9 by 2.1% putting them in line with their non-FSM peers.
+This trend continues with the baseline assessments of 2024 with FSM pupils averaging the same SAS outcomes as their non-FSM peers.